simantstha/simantstha/README.md

 🎓 Soon to be grad with a Master's Of Engineering in Computer Science.
 (May 2023)

-🇳🇵 Nepali, with a passion for learning new things and adding the X-factor in any place that I work at.
+🇳🇵 Nepali, with a passion for learning new things and who can be an asset.

 📚 Graduated from Vellore Institue of Technology with Bachelor of Technology in Information Technology.
 Learned a lot about different technologies, algorithms, and many programming languages.
 I got to do a lot of class projects individually and in a group.
 These all experiences taught me how to handle pressure at tough times and find an optimal way to solve a problem.